Mhdali03/api-docs/README.md

 Please note that this is exactly the same format that is used in "Check Payment Status"

-We will attempt to call this URL only once, so in case you have missed payment notification you can login to the dashboard and request a resend.
+For each `CONFIRMED` transaction we will attempt to call `notificationUrl` at least once.
+This means that you might receive duplicated notifications.
+In case you have missed payment notification (for example your server wasn't available) you can login to the dashboard and request a resend.

 # Payment Workflows/Scenarios
 This section is TODO